Roanoke Colony: Hostilities and food shortages

 By spring, relations between the Secotan and the colony were strained, most likely due to the colony's over-reliance on Secotan food.
 The death of Granganimeo, who had been a powerful advocate for the colony, apparently helped to turn Wingina against the English.
 Wingina changed his name to "Pemisapan" ("one who watches"), suggesting a newly cautious and vigilant policy, and established a new temporary tribal capital on Roanoke Island.
-The English did not initially recognize these developments represented a threat to their interests.
+The English did not initially recognize that these developments represented a threat to their interests.

-In March, Lane consulted Pemisapan about a plan to explore the mainland, beyond Secotan territory.
+In March, Lane consulted Pemisapan about a plan to explore the mainland beyond Secotan territory.
 Pemisapan supported the plan and advised Lane that the Chowanoke leader Menatonon was meeting with his allies to plan an attack on the English, and that three thousand warriors had gathered at Choanoac.
-At the same time, Pemisapan sent word to Menatonon that the English would be coming, ensuring both sides would expect hostilities.
+At the same time, Pemisapan sent word to Menatonon that the English would be coming, ensuring that both sides would expect hostilities.
 When Lane's well-armed party arrived at Choanoac, he found representatives of the Chowanoke, Mangoak, Weapemeoc, and Moratuc.
 Since this gathering was not planning an attack, Lane caught them by surprise.
 He easily captured Menatonon, who informed him that it was Pemisapan who had requested the council in the first place.

 Menatonon quickly gained Lane's trust by offering information about lucrative opportunities in lands the English had not yet discovered.
 He described a rich and powerful king to the northeast (presumably the leader of the Powhatan), warning that Lane should bring a considerable force if he sought to make contact.
 Menatonon also corroborated rumors Lane had heard about a sea just beyond the head of the Roanoke River, apparently confirming English hopes of finding access to the Pacific Ocean.
 The chief's son Skiko described a place to the west called "Chaunis Temoatan" rich in a valuable metal, which Lane thought could be copper or perhaps even gold.

 Based on this information, Lane envisioned a detailed plan in which his forces would divide into two groups – one traveling north up the Chowan River, the other along the Atlantic coast—to resettle at Chesapeake Bay.
 However, he decided to defer this mission until the colony received fresh supplies, which Grenville had promised would arrive by Easter.
 In the meantime, Lane ransomed Menatonon and had Skiko sent back to Roanoke as a hostage.
 He proceeded with forty men for about 100 miles up the Roanoke River in search of Chaunis Temotan, but they found only deserted villages and warriors lying in ambush.
 Lane had expected the Moratuc to provide provisions for him along his route, but Pemisapan had sent word that the English were hostile and villagers should withdraw from the river with their food.